TikTok fame wins Malawi musician, 92, birthday party with president

-The Malawian music legend performed one of his songs with President Lazarus Chakwera
+The Malawian music legend performed one of his songs with the president, Lazarus Chakwera

-Malawian musician turned viral TikTok star Giddes Chalamanda has gained an unexpected new fan after he celebrated his 92nd birthday with his nation’s president.
+Malawian musician turned viral TikTok star Giddes Chalamanda has gained an unexpected new fan after celebrating his 92nd birthday with the country’s president.

 The musician, who does not even own a smartphone or have electricity to charge one, became a social media star with his song “Linny Hoo”.
-The ode to his daughters has racked up more than 80 million views on the video-sharing platform and inspired mashups and remixes from South Africa to the Philippines.
+The ode to his daughters has racked up more than 80 million views on the video-sharing platform, and has inspired mash-ups and remixes from South Africa to the Philippines.

-Putting his small, lakeside southern African country on the digital map last month brought him to the attention of President Lazarus Chakwera, who threw a party for Mr Chalamanda's 92nd birthday at the State House in Lilongwe.
+Putting his small, lakeside southern African country on the digital map last month brought him to the attention of its president, Lazarus Chakwera, who threw a party for Mr Chalamanda’s 92nd birthday at the State House in Lilongwe.

 “I did not expect that I would be invited to State House.
-It was such an honour,” Mr Chalamanda told Reuters at his red-brick home in his village of Chiradzulu, a green area of macademia and coffee farms 30 km (18 miles) northeast of the commercial capital, Blantyre.
+It was such an honour,” Mr Chalamanda told Reuters at his red-brick home in the village of Chiradzulu, a green area of macadamia and coffee farms situated 30 km (18 miles) northeast of the commercial capital, Blantyre.

-“The President asked me about my opinion on Malawi's music industry and the arts,” the singer added, before launching into a tune in his banjo.
+“The president asked me about my opinion on Malawi’s music industry and the arts,” the singer added, before launching into a tune on his banjo.

-Born in 1930 in Chirazulu, Mr Chalamanda started playing music at the age of 12 while struggling in school.
+Born in 1930 in Chiradzulu, Mr Chalamanda started playing music at the age of 12 while struggling in school.

 “I did not go far with school,” Mr Chalamanda said.
-“The British colonial teachers ... thought I looked too old to be in class,” he recalls - he doesn't recollect how old he actually was then.
+“The British colonial teachers ... thought I looked too old to be in class,” he recalls – though he doesn’t recollect how old he actually was at the time.

-He took odd jobs in the tobacco industry, playing guitar during weekends at bars.
-In the past decade, he did manage to perform in Germany and the United States.
+He took odd jobs in the tobacco industry, playing guitar at bars during weekends.
+In the past decade, he has managed to perform in both Germany and the United States.

 The original version of the song was recorded in 2000 before being released two decades later as a remix with gospel singer Patience Namadingo.